covertg/PyDDM/doc/cookbook/paradigms.rst

 Alternatively, drift can be set at a default value independent of coherence, and changed during the pulse duration.
-In this case, there is some fixed amount of evidence, with a small burst of additionall
+In this case, there is some fixed amount of evidence, with a small burst of additional
 evidence:

 .. literalinclude:: ../downloads/cookbook.py